exize1/middle-project/README.md

 We will see how this manifests itself later on.

-The main project objective is to show our ability to work with React and its concepts combined with  in order to

 ## Table of contents
 - [Employeely](#employeely)
   - [Why was Employeely made](#why-was-employeely-made)